alphagov/government-digital-strategy/source/partials/departmentactions/_action02.md

 {/div}

 {div .department}
+##Department of<br>Energy and<br>Climate Change
+{: .logo-single}
+{div .statement}
+DECC fully supports the principle of digital services being overseen by dedicated and suitably-skilled Service Managers.
+We will aim to have such individuals in place for all re-designed high volume transactional services after April 2013 and for all existing services with over 100,000 transactions by April 2015.
+[Read more »](http://www.decc.gov.uk/en/content/cms/about/our_goals/our_goals.aspx#dds)
+{/div}
+{/div}

+{div .department}
 ##Department for<br>Environment<br>Food &<br>Rural Affairs
 {: .logo-single}
 {div .statement}
 Defra has committed to 2 high-profile ‘exemplar’ transactional developments.
 In light of the experiences from these exemplar developments, we will review our other high-volume transactions.
 As redevelopments take effect, Service Managers will be put in place when appropriate.
 [Read more »](http://www.defra.gov.uk/publications/2012/12/20/pb13863-digital-strategy-2012/)
+{/div}
+{/div}

+{div .department}
+##Department of<br>Health
+{: .logo-single}
+{div .statement}
+The Department of Health does not currently directly deliver services handling over 100,000 transactions each year to the public.
+Should this change in future, it will put in place the necessary Service Managers to design and operate them.
+[Read more »](http://digitalhealth.dh.gov.uk/digital-strategy)
 {/div}
 {/div}